 Have you heard?
-Ecuador is the world’s most affordable expat haven, a dorado of cool-weather mountains, tropical beaches and steamy jungles.
-There’s something for everyone: magnificent geography, fascinating culture, beautiful Spanish colonial architecture, and the cheapest real estate in South America.
-All this according to International Living.
+Ecuador is one of the world’s most affordable expat havens, a dorado of cool-weather mountains, tropical beaches and steamy jungles.
+There’s something for everyone: magnificent geography, fascinating culture, beautiful Spanish colonial architecture, and some of the cheapest real estate in South America.
 And you thought there was no heaven on earth?

-So my man and I decided to have a look last month and explore heaven on earth.
+So when looking for a new expat home, my man and I decided to have a look and explore heaven on earth.
 We spent two weeks, mostly in the old colonial town of Cuenca, a UN World Heritage site.
 It’s located south of Quito high in the spectacular Andes Mountains.

 It’s a lovely town indeed, and I couldn’t get enough of the pretty buildings as you can see on the photos below.